 How to Get Rid of Moles

 Strolling across your lush, manicured lawn, something isn’t quite right.
 As you process the strange raised trails that now crisscross the canvas of green, your next step tells the tale.
 Your foot sinks into the turf and your heart sinks in your chest.
+Congratulations, you have moles!

 That may sound like sarcasm, but those depressing tunnels that now mar your previously pristine turf mean that your hard work has paid off.
 The rich soil and ample moisture conditions of a well-maintained lawn have resulted in a yard brimming with delicious underground life.
 Those tasty grubs and plump, luscious earthworms are the mainstays of a mole’s diet.
 Small solace, but if your lawn wasn’t doing as well as it is, these pesky varmints wouldn’t be all that interested in screwing it up.